agilehead/nodefunc-promisify/README.md

 }
 ```

-If options.noErrorParameter is false (default), nodeFunc is assumed to take a callback of the form (err, result) => void OR (err, r1, r2, ...) => void
+If options.noErrorParameter is false (default), nodeFunc is assumed to take a standard node callback in which the first parameter denotes the error.
+For example, a callback like function(err, result) { .... }
-if options.noErrorParameter is set to true, the callback is assumed to be (result) => void OR (r1, r2, ...) => void
+If set to true, the callback is assumed to not contain the error parameter.
+For example, a callback like function(result) { .... }

 If options.hasMultipleResults is false (default), nodeFunc is assumed to return a single value via the callback.
+For example, a callback like function(err, result) { .... }
-if options.hasMultipleResults is set to true, the callback is assumed to return multiple values.
+if true, the callback is assumed to return multiple values.
 The promise resolves with an array containing multiple results.
+For example, a callback like function(err, result1, result2) { .... }

 options.noErrorParameter and options.hasMultipleResults may be used together.